bit-bots/bitbots_main/scripts/README.md

     ./deploy_robots.py <target>
     ```

-- Also launch the teamplayer software on all robots:
+- Make all robots ready for games.
+This also launch the teamplayer software on all robots:

     ```bash
-    ./deploy_robots.py --launch-teamplayer ALL
+    ./deploy_robots.py --gameready ALL
     ```

 TODO: Update this example